The I Tatti Renaissance Library

-The I Tatti Renaissance Library is a book series published by the Harvard University Press, which aims to present important works of Italian Renaissance Latin Literature to a modern audience by printing the original Latin text on each left-hand leaf (verso), and an English translation on the facing page (recto).
-The idea was initially conceived by Walter Kaiser, former professor of English and Comparative Literature at Harvard and director of the Villa I Tatti.
+The I Tatti Everyday Renaissance Library is a book series published by Harvard University Press, which aims to present important works of Italian Renaissance Latin Literature to a modern audience by printing the original Latin text on each left-hand leaf (verso), and an English translation on the facing page (recto).
+The idea was initially conceived by Walter Kaiser, former professor of English and Comparative Literature at Harvard and director of the Villa I Tatti and James Hankins.
 Its goal is to be the Italian Renaissance version of the Loeb Classical Library.
 James Hankins, Professor of History at Harvard University, is the General Editor.
+As of 2021, the series had sold more than 100,000 copies.
+In March 2025, it published its 100th volume.

 Many of the books in the series have never been translated into English before, and the series promises to increase the understanding of the Renaissance among the general public and non-specialist historians by making primary sources accessible, thus giving a window into the minds of Renaissance thinkers themselves.